Purdy, Washington

-Purdy is a small unincorporated community and census-designated place north of the city of Gig Harbor, at the junction of Washington State Routes 16 and 302 on the northern boundary of Pierce County, Washington.
+Purdy is a small unincorporated community and census-designated place north of the city of Gig Harbor, and at the junction of Washington State Routes 16 and 302 on the northern boundary of Pierce County, Washington.

-It is located on the shores of Burley Lagoon and Henderson Bay, Washington of the Carr Inlet.
-The two bodies of water are separated by a sandspit and the Purdy Bridge, all within the Puget Sound.
+Purdy is on the shores of Burley Lagoon and Henderson Bay at the northern end of Carr Inlet in Puget Sound.
+The lagoon and bay are separated by a sandspit and the Purdy Bridge.

 The Washington Corrections Center for Women, originally named the Purdy Treatment Center, is colloquially referred to as "Purdy", though it has a Gig Harbor address.

 As of the 2010 US Census, Purdy had a population of 1544.

 History

 Prior to white settlement, the area was inhabited by Native Americans, who fished and clammed on Henderson Bay.